-- A golang project configured with a supported package manager must include a license file to enable Code Insight to discover it as top-level inventory. - Currently, Code Insight supports the discovery of top-level inventory only in scans of pre-build Artifact source code. - If the codebase is uploaded from the release section of the VCS repository, Code Insight must use the version in the name of the project's parent folder as the version in the top-level inventory name.
+- Currently, Code Insight supports the discovery of top-level inventory only in scans of pre-build artifact source - If the codebase is uploaded from the release section of the VCS repository, Code Insight must use the version in the name of the project's parent folder as the version in the top-level inventory name.
 Any changes to the version in the parent folder name can result in the wrong version being reported in the inventory.

-More About Direct Dependencies in Go Mod Pre-Built Artifacts
+Support for Direct Dependencies in Go Mod Pre-Built Artifacts

-Currently Code Insight supports the detection of direct dependencies for Go modules (in go.mod and \go.mod files) from only the GitHub forge, provided these dependencies are not indirect dependencies.
+Code Insight supports the detection of direct dependencies for Go modules (in go.mod and \go.mod files) that are from the GitHub forge only.